Last Updated September 3, 2020

 Universal health care, free college tuition, and other important social benefits do not exist in the US.
 While some states, such as California, have more extensive social benefits than others, these programs are still quite paltry compared to those in places like Canada or Germany.

-Additionally, the US also offers fewer guarantees and protections to workers than other developed countries.
+Additionally, the US offers fewer guarantees and protections to workers than other developed countries.
 For example, employers are not required to give employees any paid time off, which can come as a shock if your country offers four or more weeks of paid holiday to its citizens.

-Therefore, if an extensive social welfare network is important to you, you may want to reconsider becoming a US citizen.
+If an extensive social welfare network is important to you, you may want to reconsider becoming a US citizen.

 Extreme Culture Shock